 There are a range of other stately homes and country parks as well as many museums, such as the Museum of Wallingford, or the River and Rowing Museum in Henley-on-Thames, a town which is also home to the famous Henley Regatta.

-An abundance of leisure facilities can be found in Oxfordshire, including the usual recreational parks as well as a wildlife park, and for shoppers, Bicester Village is a large outlet mall offering a wide range of premium brands and is based towards the north east of the county.
+An abundance of leisure facilities can be found in Oxfordshire, including the usual recreational parks as well as a wildlife park, and for shoppers, Bicester Village is a designer outlet shopping centre offering a wide range of premium brands.